Study in Australia

 - Commitment to live in nominating state

-A popular pathway for international students studying and working in regional Australia.
+Popular pathway for students studying or working in regional Australia.

 - Extra 15 PR points